joevt/RefindPlus/README-Dev.md

-disable_compat_check  |Disables Mac version compatibility checks if required force_trim            |Forces `TRIM` with non-Apple SSDs on Macs if required ignore_hidden_icons   |Disables scanning for `.VolumeIcon` image icons if not required ignore_previous_boot  |Disables saving the last booted loader if not required normalise_csr         |Removes the `APPLE_INTERNAL` bit, when present, to permit OTA updates prefer_hidden_icons   |Prioritises `.VolumeIcon` image icons when available
+disable_compat_check  |Disables Mac version compatibility checks if required force_trim            |Forces `TRIM` with non-Apple SSDs on Macs if required ignore_hidden_icons   |Disables scanning for `.VolumeIcon` image icons if not required all_hidden_icons      |Scan for `.VolumeIcon` image icons even if they are not on an internal volume ignore_previous_boot  |Disables saving the last booted loader if not required normalise_csr         |Removes the `APPLE_INTERNAL` bit, when present, to permit OTA updates prefer_hidden_icons   |Prioritises `.VolumeIcon` image icons when available